 The neutron flux emitted by the fusion reactions will be enormous, on a level never previously dealt with, and new materials are required to withstand the effects of the radiation.
 The neutrons emitted from the reactions in the plasma have two different effects on materials: radiation damage and activation of radioactivity.
 Any new material must be designed to avoid both these problems.
 Although progress has been made in developing suitable materials through decades of research, extensive testing in a realistic environment is still required to qualify them.
 Even so, the tokamak components closest to the plasma will need to be frequently replaced.

 A paramount requirement of any design is feasibility of manufacture and construction.
-The size of a fusion reactor which would be competitive with an equivalent power fission reactor would be very large.
+A fusion reactor which would be competitive with recently constructed fission reactor would need to be very large.
 The page, Pharaonic Size and Byzantine Complexity, argues that this is not realistic.
 Estimates of the reactor reliability and availability are presented in the page, Maintenance, Breakdowns and Availability.

-Mainstream plans for fusion reactor use tritium as fuel but tritium is very rare, and the supply is possibly a "show-stopper".
+Mainstream plans for fusion reactors use tritium as fuel, but tritium is very rare and the supply is possibly a "show-stopper".
 Only about 30 kg of tritium exists in the oceans of the world with about another 25 kg in world stocks from production in fission reactors.
 A GigaWatt fusion reactor would consume about 50 kg per year of tritium.
 This issue is explained in the page: Lack of Tritium Fuel Supply.

 Ultimately, the cost of electricity generated by fusion, relative to other possible clean generation technologies, will decide if fusion enters into commercial exploitation.
 At present, the cost of fusion is not well evaluated but a discussion of this essential issue, giving some estimates and guesses is given in the page: Reactor Costs, Fusion compared to Fission.